oracle-livelabs/apex/ai-vision-lab/5-improve-ux/5-improve-ux.md

     - Column: **NOTIFIED**
     - Data Type: **VARCHAR2**
     - Length: **1**
-    - Deafult: **'N'**  (By default all rows in the SM_REACTIONS will have the default value 'N' to indicate that the user has not yet been notified.)
+    - Deafult: **'N'**  (By default, all rows in the SM\_REACTIONS will have the default value 'N' to indicate that the user has not yet been notified.)

     Click **Apply**.